gerencianet/gn-api-sdk-node/docs/carnets.md

 There are other optional params:

-- `post_office_service`, which tells if the carnet must be sent via post office service (to you or to your clients)
 - `split_items`, identifying if the total value must be splitted among the charges (defaults to `false`)
 - The carnet `instructions`